 This is a wonderful and fulfilling volunteer position.
 Responsibilities should be well delegated among as many families as possible.
 It is assumed that all families will function as assistants to the homeroom parent.
-We are always seeking new faces for this job; so don’t be afraid to volunteer if you haven’t sought out this position before.
+We are always seeking new faces and old faces for this job; so don’t be afraid to volunteer if you haven’t sought out this position before.
 Any “new” Homeroom Parent will be given a “Point of Contact” person to assist them, whether it be another parent from your class that has experienced the grade before, or last year’s Homeroom Parent.
 As the Homeroom Parent, your responsibilities include the following:

-- Meet with your teacher early in the year to introduce yourself as their Homeroom Parent and determine your teacher’s expectations of your role.
+· Meet with your teacher early in the year to introduce yourself as their Homeroom Parent and determine your teacher’s expectations of your role.
 Determine with your teacher any events/parties for the upcoming school year.
 Touch base with your teacher on a regular basis and keep the lines of communication open.

-- Recruit Assistant homeroom parents from your class to head up events/parties.
+· Recruit Assistant homeroom parents from your class to head up events/parties.
 This can be done at the beginning of the year or several weeks before the event/party.

-- Establish a budget and collect monies (usually $20 – $25) at the beginning of the year to support events/parties/teacher birthday/teacher appreciation gift/end of year gift, etc. It is not the position of the Homeroom Parent to “fund” any expenses from their own pockets.
+· Establish a budget and collect monies (usually $20 – $25) at the beginning of the year to support events/parties/teacher birthday/teacher appreciation gift/end of year gift, etc. It is not the position of the Homeroom Parent to “fund” any expenses from their own pockets.
 On very rare occasions, you may need to request an additional nominal amount from the families.

-- Act as a liaison between the teacher and the parents to remind families of upcoming events when the teacher requests this of you.
-You will receive an e-mail distribution list of all the families in your classroom.
+· Act as a liaison between the teacher and the parents to remind families of upcoming events when the teacher requests this of you.
+You will receive an email distribution list of all the families in your classroom.

 A wonderful position, and in some cases, you may have direct contact with the students.
 In this position you may be involved in any number of tasks assisting the teacher with their day-to-day operations.
-It may involve filing, “prep” work for upcoming projects, photocopying, etc…. these responsibilities vary from grade to grade.
+It may involve filing, “prep” work for upcoming projects, photocopying, etc. These responsibilities vary from grade to grade.
 You will establish an agreeable schedule with your teacher.

 Computer Class Aide

-This is a important position with lots of interaction with the students.
+This is an important position with lots of interaction with the students.
 Computer Aides are especially key with the lower grades just learning the finer points of computers and how to type.
 It’s also a great way to learn new tricks yourself!